themaxbang/MRIYA/README.md

-## Work in progress.. testing the release version
+## Work in progress.. gerbers are available

 # MRIYA
 **MRIYA** (Ukrainian for «Dream») is a 42-key column-staggered split keyboard based on [Corne Cherry v.3.0.1](https://github.com/foostan/crkbd)